Trade directory · Miami metro · Florida

 Inspection Schedule

-Rough-in inspection before concealment, final inspection before certificate of completion.
-Commercial projects may require additional inspections based on system complexity.
+Rough-in inspection before ductwork concealment, final inspection before occupancy.
+Commercial projects require additional inspections at equipment installation and startup phases.

 §4